Information technology security assessment

-Information Technology Security Assessment (IT Security Assessment) is an explicit study to locate IT security vulnerabilities and risks.
+An information technology security assessment is an explicit study to locate IT security vulnerabilities and risks.

 Background

 In an assessment, the assessor should have the full cooperation of the organization being assessed.
 The organization grants access to its facilities, provides network access, outlines detailed information about the network, etc. All parties understand that the goal is to study security and identify improvements to secure the systems.
 An assessment for security is potentially the most useful of all security tests.